RxSwiftCommunity/RxGRDB/README.md

 If you set `synchronizedStart` to true (the default value), the first element is emitted synchronously upon subscription.

 All elements are emitted on the database writer dispatch queue, serialized with all database updates.
-See [GRDB Concurrency](https://github.com/groue/GRDB.swift#concurrency) for more information.
+See [GRDB Concurrency Guide] for more information.

 **You can also track SQL requests:**